BlackFoundryCom/robo-cjk/README.md

 </gvar>
 ```

-Finaly, the font's FVAR table hosts the actual font variations axis (registered or custom) as described by OT 1.8 specifications
+Finaly, the font's FVAR table hosts the actual font variations axis (registered or custom) as described by OT 1.8 specifications.
+It can be noted that here the default value is relevant as with traditional Variable Fonts.
 ```
 <fvar>
     <Axis>
         <AxisTag>wght</AxisTag>
         <MinValue>0.0</MinValue>
+        <DefaultValue>0.0</DefaultValue>
         <MaxValue>1.0</MaxValue>
     </Axis>
 </fvar>